Do you ever wonder why some cultures seem to “reset” their spiritual lives with a big ceremony?

 1. Recognizing the Crisis

 A society first identifies a problem that threatens its survival or cohesion.
-Now, it could be a natural disaster, a disease outbreak, a decline in traditional practices, or a looming war.
-The recognition is often shared through oral histories, songs, or communal storytelling Practical, not theoretical..
+Practically speaking, it could be a natural disaster, a disease outbreak, a decline in traditional practices, or a looming war.
+The recognition is often shared through oral histories, songs, or communal storytelling Simple, but easy to overlook.
+And it works..

 2. Calling the Elders or Spiritual Leaders